Greco-Bactrian Kingdom: Origins

-Bactria was inhabited by Greek settlers since the time of Darius I, when the majority of the population of Barca, in Cyrenaica, was deported to the region for refusing to surrender assassins.
+Bactria (known to the Greeks as Βακτριανή, i.e. Baktrianē) was inhabited by Greek settlers since the time of Darius I, when the majority of the population of Barca, in Cyrenaica, was deported to the region for refusing to surrender assassins.
 Greek influence increased under Xerxes I, after the descendants of Greek priests who had once lived near Didyma (western Asia Minor) were forcibly relocated in Bactria, and later on with other exiled Greeks, most of them prisoners of war.
 Greek communities and language were already common in the area by the time that Alexander the Great conquered Bactria in 328 BC.